benduran/simplestyle/README.md

 - `makeKeyframes(registry)`
   - Returns a `keyframes` helper preconfigured with the provided registry; calls will auto-add to that registry instead of touching the DOM (same motivation as `makeCreateStyles` for SSR motivations).

-- `setSeed(seed: number | null)`
-  - Controls the deterministic suffix used for generated class names.
-Setting the same seed in server and client renders keeps class names stable for hydration.
-Pass `null` to reset to `Date.now()`.

 - `registerPosthook(fn: (sheet: string) => string)`
   - Adds a transform that runs after CSS strings are generated but before they are flushed or stored.
 Use for autoprefixing, minification, or custom transforms.
 Hooks run in registration order.